NREL/Wattile/README.md

 ## Externally referenced files

+The code in this repo references some files that are held in external repos.
+The descriptions below describe how to reference these files.

 #### buildings_processing.py

 * Contains functions for data manipulation and cleaning.
 (Same file is used for both Quantile Regression and ML methods)